- Intellectual Property LLM Curriculum and Degree Requirements

 - Center for the Protection of Intellectual Property

-Mason Law – A Leader in Intellectual Property Education
+Scalia Law – A Leader in Intellectual Property Education

 The Master of Laws (LLM) Degree in Intellectual Property is designed for attorneys who intend to practice in the fields of patent, copyright and trademark law, or technology.
 The curriculum of the LLM in Intellectual Property program includes courses covering every aspect of intellectual property law, from basic courses in patent, copyright, trademark and technology, to enforcement, litigation and dispute resolution, to practical experience drafting patents.
 Additionally, students may choose to pursue their LLM in Intellectual Property with a patent or a technology focus.